testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/overview.md

 ---

 ---
-With Testsigma, you can either write your test steps in simple English or you can use the Recorder to record your test steps and generate airtight automated android tests in simple English.
-In this document, we cover how to record test steps via the Recorder.
+With Testsigma, you can either write your test steps in simple English or you can use the Test Recorder to record your test steps and generate airtight automated android tests in simple English.
+In this document, we cover how to record test steps via the Test Recorder.

 &emsp;